Extending Beyond Quadratics

 \(\blacktriangleright \) desmos graph

 The idea is that we can select two points on the graph and a secant line will run through them.
 Since we have two points, we can calculate the slope of the secant line.
 We can keep selecting two points that get closer to the tangent point.
-The slopes of the secant lines shoulsd be getting closer to the slope of the tangent line.
+Each pair of new points on the graph define a secant line.
+The slopes of these secant lines should be getting closer to the slope of the tangent line.

-\(\blacktriangleright \) There are two behaviors happening as we shift a secant line over to the tangent point.
-The graph has its own behavior and the moving secant lines have another behavior.
+\(\blacktriangleright \) There are two changes happening as we shift a secant line over to the tangent point.
+The graph has its own twists and turns, and the moving secant lines are changing position.

-The graph is behaving (there is a pattern) and the secant lines are behaving (there is a pattern).
-Hopefully, these seprate behaviors will converge to the same behavior at the tangent point.
+The graph has its own pattern and the secant lines have their pattern.
+Hopefully, these separate patterns will converge to the same pattern at the tangent point.

-• Second, the secant lines are smoothly turning into the tangent line at the tangent point.
+- Second, the secant lines are smoothly turning into the tangent line at the tangent point on both sides.

-We want to keep track of these two behaviors and see if they agree at the tangent line.
+We want to keep track of these two patterns and see if they agree at the tangent line.

 Later, we will also consider the situation where the graph only has one side.
 Right now we are investigating situations which have both sides.